privacy-scaling-explorations/semaphore-phase2-setup/README.md

 ### 7. Applying another random beacon to the final contribution to phase 2

-We will run the above steps 2 - 4 (select a block hash aat least a day in advance, apply a VDF on it, and derive its hexadecimal value `<beacon hash>`), and then apply the hexadecimal value to the final `.params` file with 0 hash
+We will run the above steps 2 - 4 again with a new, pre-announced block hash (at least a day in advance, apply a VDF on it, and derive its hexadecimal value `<beacon hash>`), and then apply the hexadecimal value to the final `.params` file with 0 hash
 iterations: